-Research indicates that while African American populations take up smoking later in life, they still suffer from more smoking-related diseases when compared to white populations.
-Based on the 2014 National Survey on Drug Use and Health, 30.6% of African American adults reported current use of any tobacco product.
+Research indicates that while African American populations take up smoking later in life, they still suffer from more smoking-related diseases when compared to White populations.
+Based on the 2021 National Survey on Drug Use and Health, 24.8% of Black or African American adults aged 18 years or older reported use of any tobacco product in the past month, compared to 23.1% of White adults.
 In addition, African American children and adults experience greater exposure to secondhand smoke than other groups.

 American Indian/Alaska Native Populations

-Research indicates that American Indian/Alaska Native populations have the highest smoking rates.
-In 2014, 42.7% of American Indian or Alaska Native persons 12 years or older reported tobacco product use (cigarettes, smokeless tobacco, cigars, or pipe tobacco) in the past year.
+Research indicates that smoking rates are highest among American Indian/Alaska Native populations.
+In 2021, 35.6% of American Indian or Alaska Native persons aged 18 years or older reported tobacco product use (cigarettes, smokeless tobacco, cigars, or pipe tobacco) in the past year.
 When discussing smoking rates among this community, it is important to note the distinction between commercial and traditional tobacco use due to possible tobacco use for ceremonial, religious, traditional, or medicinal purposes within the American Indian/Alaska Native population.
 See Module 4: Implementation Considerations for additional information about tobacco use among American Indian/Alaska Native populations.

 Asian Americans, Pacific Islanders, and Native Hawaiians

 Among racial and ethnic minority groups, Asian American, Pacific Islanders, and Native Hawaiians report the lowest use of cigarettes.
 However, there is wide variation in the prevalence of tobacco use among subgroups of Asian Americans/ Pacific Islanders/Native Hawaiians.
-Based on data from the 2014 National Survey on Drug Use and Health, 30.6% of Native Hawaiian/Pacific Islanders used tobacco in the past month, compared to 10.2% of Asian Americans.
+Based on data from the 2019 National Survey on Drug Use and Health, 20.9% of Native Hawaiian/Pacific Islander adults aged 18 or older used tobacco in the past month, compared to 10.3% of Asian Americans.
 Among Asian Americans, cigarette use may vary significantly among specific populations.
 One Centers for Disease Control and Prevention (CDC) study found that between 2002 and 2005, past-month cigarette use among Asian Americans ranged from 8.8% among Chinese respondents to 26.6% among Korean respondents.

 Tobacco use affects health outcomes among Asian Americans, Native Hawaiians, and Pacific Islanders.
 Among this population, cancer is the leading cause of death and lung cancer is the leading cause of cancer death.